Portrait of a young Asian woman sitting at home, doing some freelance job while taking care of her little baby boy.

 Compound interest savings example: savings account

-Let’s say you invest $10,000 and you earn 12% interest that’s compounded monthly (that means the interest is calculated once a month).
-At the end of one year, you'd have $11,268.25.
+• Alex invests $10,000 and earns 12% interest that's compounded monthly (that means the interest is calculated once a month).
+At the end of one year, Alex has $11,268.25.

 The beauty of compounding is that you get to earn interest on the higher balance every time interest is added.
-This is why financial experts always recommend that you start saving early and leave your money alone so it can grow.
+This is why financial planning experts recommend that you start saving early and leave your money alone so it can grow.

 Fun fact: the Rule of 72